viniciusrocsantiago/java-weatherapi-test/README.md

 You will need the following software installed:
 - Java Development Kit (JDK) 25
 - Maven
-- API Key from the external weather service (OpenWeatherMap provided) to configure the WeatherService.
+- API Key from the external weather service (OpenWeatherMap API Key provided: Due to expire in 30 days) to configure the WeatherService.
 - Git

 ### Installation and Setup